HL7/davinci-pas/src/pagecontent/allartifacts.md

 The FHIR artifacts used by PAS are organized according to whether the content developed as part of the US Core implementation guides or is Da Vinci-specific.

-As a result, there are 2 different lists of artifacts - one for each of the US Core and Da Vinci implementation guides.

 ### Artifact Lists
 <table>
   <tr>